 - Caregivers always notice if someone has development issues or needs a speech therapist.
 So you can react in time

-- There are so many activities that we can’t provide for them at home.
+- There are so many activities that a childcare facility provides that we can’t while at home.
 You will see this in the photos below.

 - They have masquerade parties,